miroslavvidovic/bash-scripts/README.md

 </div>

 ## subtitles
-Download subtitles in multiple languages with a wrapper script for [subliminal](https://github.com/Diaoul/subliminal)
+Download subtitles in multiple languages with a wrapper script for [subliminal](https://github.com/Diaoul/subliminal).

 ## iponmap
-Display the location of an IP address on a map using the [IPonMap](https://en.iponmap.com/) website
+Display the location of an IP address on a map using the [IPonMap](https://en.iponmap.com/) website.

+## mo-templating
+Testing the awesome templating engine for bash - [mo](https://github.com/tests-always-included/mo).
+Mustache templates in bash.

 ## License